Keeping It Green

 Once again, we acknowledge the traditional custodians of the land we reside on and that we come together on - the Pibelmen (Southwest Region) people.
 We acknowledge and respect their continuing culture and the contribution they make to the life of this sacred place and this amazing region.

 I have compiled a collage of our property photos below.
 Feel free to click on and 'heart like' your favourite photos.
 These are all my photos and include just a few of the animals and birds that share this special place with us.
-And YES...one of the photos is of a Quokka.
-A young adult female Quokka, to be precise.
-She was injured but survived.
+The photo of the Quokka shows an adult female who we found injured but was handed to a Wildlife Carer and survived.
 She came from the colony living between Nannup and Manjimup.
 There are around 7 subspecies of Quokka in Australia, including the ones living on Rottnest Island.

 FYI our old growth Karri is estimated to be between 300 - 400 years old.
 'He' is approximately 60 metres high and 8.75 metres in circumference, a metre up from the base.
 If you love trees, you might like to plan a visit and come and hug it sometime!